Osborne wins U.S. backing in pushing Brexit onto G20's top risks

-SHANGHAI British finance minister George Osborne pushed financial leaders from the top 20 economies to include the risk of Britain leaving the European Union in their list of dangers to the world economy on Saturday, gaining explicit support from the United States.
+SHANGHAI Chancellor George Osborne pushed financial leaders from the top 20 economies to include the risk of Britain leaving the European Union in their list of dangers to the world economy on Saturday, gaining explicit support from the United States.

 Britons will vote in a referendum in June 23 on whether to remain part of the 28-nation EU.